Community-Based Fact-Checking on Twitter's Birdwatch Platform: Data

 \subsection{Twitter Historical API}

 Each Birdwatch note addresses a single tweet, \ie, the tweet that has been categorized as being misleading or not misleading by the author of the Birdwatch note.
-We used the Twitter historical API to map the \emph{tweetID} referenced in each Birdwatch note to the source tweet and collected the following information about each source tweet: \begin{itemize} \item \emph{Account name: } The name of the Twitter account for which the Birdwatch note has been reported. \item \emph{Followers: } The number of followers, \ie, the number of accounts that follow the author of the source tweet on Twitter. \item \emph{Followees: } The number of followees, \ie, the number of accounts whom the author of the source tweet follows on Twitter. \item \emph{Account age: } The age of the author of the source tweet's account (in years). \item \emph{Verified: } A binary dummy indicating whether the account of the source tweet has been officially verified by Twitter ($=1$; otherwise $=0$). \end{itemize}
+We used the Twitter historical API to map the \emph{tweetID} referenced in each Birdwatch note to the source tweet and collected the following information for the author of each source tweet: \begin{itemize} \item \emph{Account name:} The name of the Twitter account for which the Birdwatch note has been reported. \item \emph{Followers:} The number of followers, \ie, the number of accounts that follow the author of the source tweet. \item \emph{Followees:} The number of followees, \ie, the number of accounts whom the author of the source tweet follows. \item \emph{Account age:} The age of the author of the source tweet's account (in years). \item \emph{Verified:} A binary dummy indicating whether the account of the source tweet has been officially verified by Twitter ($=1$; otherwise $=0$). \end{itemize}